 Mild temperatures and optimal altitudes mean that the coffee produced here is extremely balanced, with sweet notes, and a well rounded flavor profile.

 There are coffee producing regions within Sao Paulo, some nestled high above sea level, and some are home to many small farms across hilly landscapes.

 Bahia is located in the northeast part of Brazil, and is the baby of the established coffee producing regions.

-Having started cultivation in the 1970’s, it has since become famous for the quality of the Brazilian coffee beans produced, and the technology used to produced them.
+Having started cultivation in the 1970’s, it has since become famous for the quality of the beans produced, and the technology used to produced them.